TechnipFMC (FTI)

 Cristina Aalders, Executive Vice President, Chief Legal Officer, and Secretary

-Cristina Aalders is TechnipFMC's Executive Vice President, Chief Legal Officer, and Secretary.
-She is responsible for legal, compliance, and facilities management, and holds the position of Chief Compliance Officer.
-With over 15 years at TechnipFMC, Ms. Aalders has held various legal leadership roles, including Vice President, Legal for Surface Technologies, where she managed the legal function for the Surface business, and multiple Senior Counsel and Legal Director roles supporting commercial activities and operations for both Subsea and Surface.
+Cristina Aalders holds the position of Executive Vice President, Chief Legal Officer, and Secretary for TechnipFMC.
+She oversees the company's legal, compliance, and facilities management functions, and also serves as the Chief Compliance Officer.
+With over 15 years at TechnipFMC, Ms. Aalders has held various legal leadership roles, including Vice President, Legal for Surface Technologies, where she managed the legal function as general counsel, and multiple Senior Counsel and Legal Director roles supporting commercial activities and operations for both Subsea and Surface segments.

 AI Analysis | Feedback